rust-lang/rust/src/doc/trpl/primitive-types.md

 Integer types come in two varieties: signed and unsigned.
 To understand the difference, let’s consider a number with four bits of size.
 A signed, four-bit number would let you store numbers from `-8` to `+7`.
-Signed numbers use ‘two’s compliment representation’.
+Signed numbers use “two’s complement representation”.
 An unsigned four bit number, since it does not need to store negatives, can store values from `0` to `+15`.

 Unsigned types use a `u` for their category, and signed types use `i`.
 The `i` is for ‘integer’.
 So `u8` is an eight-bit unsigned number, and `i8` is an eight-bit signed number.

 ## Fixed size types